wacncontent/CustomizeTool/output/articles/app-service-web/web-sites-nodejs-use-webmatrix.md

 	![publish preview][webmatrix-node-publishpreview]

 2. Click **Continue**.
-When publishing is complete, the URL for the Azure Websites web app is displayed at the bottom of the WebMatrix IDE
+When publishing is complete, the URL for the Azure web app is displayed at the bottom of the WebMatrix IDE

 	![publish complete][webmatrix-publish-complete]

-3. Click the link to open the Azure Websites web app in your browser.
+3. Click the link to open the Azure web app in your browser.

 	![Express web app][webmatrix-node-express-site]